blynnerup/getting_rusty/README.md

 The return type is specified by an "arrow" ->

 Using the return keyword for the return value.
-The return value can be shorthanded by omitting the return keyword and semi colon from the last statement in the block, and the compiler will use this as return value, this is also called the tail expression.
+The return value can be shorthanded by omitting the return keyword and semicolon from the last statement in the block, and the compiler will use this as return value, this is also called the tail expression.

 ~~~
 fun do_stuff(qty: f64, litres: f64) -> f64 {